Apteco/py-apteco/docs/source/reference/topics/cube.rst

         It is held on the object in the :attr:`_data` attribute as a Numpy :class:`array` but this is not considered public, and so to work with the data you should convert it to your desired output format.
-        The only format currently supported is a Pandas :class:`DataFrame`.
+        The format currently supported is a Pandas :class:`DataFrame`, via the the :meth:`to_df` method.

     .. method:: to_df()